Gisela Getty: Berlin, Rome, and California

 By the time Balthazar was born, Gisela and her husband were in California, initially living together in Los Angeles and subsequently — in San Francisco.
 Gisela and Jutta had become media personalities through their involvement in the 1968 protests.
 The tragic events of 1973 and the marriage to Paul Getty greatly enhanced Gisela's media profile.
-By the time she left Rome for California she and her husband were part of a social network of arts-world celebrities that included Dennis Hopper, Leonard Cohen, Bob Dylan, Carlo Ponti, and Federico Fellini.
+By the time she left Rome for California she and her husband were part of a social network of arts-world celebrities that included Dennis Hopper, Leonard Cohen, Bob Dylan, Carlo Ponti and Federico Fellini.

 The kidnapping had inflicted levels of intense trauma on each of them that would remain with both.
 In California, Gisela was separated from her sister, but the "wild child" lifestyle continued in other respects.
 Sources relate how her husband found refuge but also dependency through intensification of his drug habit.
 There are reports that it was to get them away from the excesses of the lifestyle she and her husband shared, that Gisela eventually took the children away from their home together to live in a state of "relative normality" in San Francisco.
 Here she became professionally involved with the Magic Theatre Company and wrote plays.
 Matters took a turn for the worse in 1981 after a medically prescribed combination of drugs – allegedly intended to reduce his dependency issues – sent Paul Getty into a coma.
 Physically, his recovery was never more than partial: his sight was permanently impaired, and he was required to use a wheelchair for the rest of his life.
 The couple had separated in 1980 and following "the accident" in 1981 Gisela Getty returned to the Federal Republic, settling in Munich.
-Gisela and Paul remained friends: divorce followed only in 1993.
+Gisela and Paul remained friendly: divorce followed only in 1993.

 Membership of "The Harem"

 Jutta and Gisela had met Bob Dylan for the first time during his European tour in 1966: a certain mutual attraction had been sparked by the encounter.
 When they realized that the threesome they enjoyed in Rome would not last forever and that Gisela was going to marry Paul Getty, the twins agreed that Jutta would "hold out for Bob Dylan".
 In 1976 she teamed up with the film-maker and former communard Rainer Langhans, the photographer Anna Werner and the Photo-model Brigitte Streubel to form a new "principally spiritually oriented self-discovery commune" in Munich.
 They were joined in 1978 by the filmmaker and journalist Christa Ritter, and by Gisela Getty in 1991.
 The press soubriquet "Harem", which the media-savvy members were content to adopt, was an obvious response to the gender imbalance.
 "The Harem" has received significant levels of media attention over the years.
-Gisela Getty, "brought money and illustrious contacts" when she joined, and for a time may have distorted the dynamics of the Harem community, but that risk appears to have receded more recently.
+Gisela Getty "brought money and illustrious contacts" when she joined, and for a time may have distorted the dynamics of the Harem community, but that risk appears to have receded more recently.